Everything You Ever Wanted to Know About Type II Restriction Enzymes

 What are Type II Restriction Enzymes used for?

-Type II restriction enzymes are the familiar ones used for everyday molecular biology applications such as gene cloning and DNA fragmentation and analysis.
+Type II restriction enzymes (REs) are used for everyday molecular biology applications, such as gene cloning, and DNA fragmentation and analysis.
 These enzymes cleave DNA at fixed positions with respect to their recognition sequence, creating reproducible fragments and distinct gel electrophoresis patterns.
-Over 3,500 Type II enzymes have been discovered and characterized, recognizing some 350 different DNA sequences.
-Thousands more ‘putative’ Type II enzymes have been identified by analysis of sequenced bacterial and archaeal genomes, but remain uncharacterized.
+Over 3,500 Type II restriction enzymes have been discovered and characterized, recognizing 350 DNA sequences.
+Thousands more putative Type II enzymes have been identified by analysis of sequenced bacterial and archaeal genomes, but remain uncharacterized.

 How are Type II Restriction Enzymes named?

-Restriction enzymes are named according to the micro-organism in which they were discovered.
-The restriction enzyme ‘HindIII’, for example, is the third of several endonuclease activities found in the bacterium Haemophilus influenzae serotype d.
-The prefix ‘R.’ is added sometimes to distinguish restriction enzymes from the modification enzymes with which they partner in vivo.
-Thus, ‘R.HindIII’ refers specifically to the restriction enzyme, and ‘M.HindIII’ to the modification enzyme.
+Restriction enzymes are named according to the microorganism in which they were discovered.
+For example, the restriction enzyme HindIII is the third of several restriction endonucleases found in the bacterium Haemophilus influenzae serotype d.
+The prefix ‘R.’ is sometimes added to distinguish restriction enzymes from the modification enzymes with which they partner in vivo.
+Thus, R.HindIII refers specifically to the restriction enzyme, and M.HindIII to the methylase enzyme.
 When there is no ambiguity, the prefix ‘R.’ is omitted.

 Type II Restriction Enzymes Properties

 Type II restriction enzymes are very diverse in terms of amino acid sequence, size, domain organization, subunit composition, co-factor requirements and modes of action.
-They are loosely classified into a dozen or so sub-types according to their enzymatic behavior.
+They are loosely classified into approximately a dozen subtypes according to their enzymatic behavior.
 This is a practical classification that reflects their properties rather than their phylogeny.
 It does not necessarily reflect evolutionary or structural relationships, and the subtypes are not mutually exclusive.
-An enzyme can belong to several subtypes if it exhibits each of their defining characteristics.
+An enzyme can belong to several subtypes if it exhibits each of its defining characteristics.
 We discuss these subtypes in their order of importance; the four principal ones are Type IIP, IIS, IIC, and IIT.

 Type IIP (‘Palindromic’ specificity; one domain)

-• Type IIP is the most important subtype, accounting for over 90% of the enzymes used in molecular biology.
-Type IIP enzymes recognize symmetric (or ‘palindromic’) DNA sequences 4 to 8 base pairs in length and generally cleave within that sequence.
-They are the simplest and smallest of all restriction enzymes, typically 250-350 amino acids in length.
-Type IIP enzymes specific for 6-8 bp sequences mainly act as homodimers, composed of two identical protein chains that associate with each other in opposite orientations (Examples: EcoRI, HindIII, BamHI, NotI, PacI.)
+- Type IIP is the most important subtype, accounting for over 90% of the enzymes used in molecular biology.
+Type IIP enzymes recognize symmetric (or palindromic) DNA sequences 4 to 8 base pairs in length and generally cleave within that sequence.
+They are the simplest and smallest restriction enzymes, typically 250-350 amino acids in length.
+Type IIP enzymes specific for 6-8 bp recognition sequences mainly act as homodimers, composed of two identical protein chains that associate with each other in opposite orientations (e.g., EcoRI, HindIII, BamHI, NotI, PacI.)
 Each protein subunit binds roughly one-half of the recognition sequence and cleaves one DNA strand.
-Since the two subunits are identical, the enzyme is symmetric, and so the overall recognition sequence, and the positions of cleavage, are also symmetric.
-Usually, these enzymes cleave both DNA strands at once, each catalytic site acting independently of the other.
+Because the two subunits are identical, the enzyme and its recognition sequence are symmetric.
+Typically, both DNA strands are cleaved simultaneously, with each catalytic site acting independently.

-• Type IIP enzymes that recognize shorter, 4-bp, sequences often act as monomers composed of a single protein chain.
-(Examples: MspI, HinP1I, BstNI, NciI.)
-These have only one catalytic site, and upon binding, cleave only one DNA strand.
-However, because they recognize sequences that are symmetric, they can bind in either orientation and ultimately cleave both DNA strands, first one and then the other.
-The switch in enzyme orientation that takes place is usually very fast, with little accumulation of ‘nicked’ intermediate molecules cleaved in only the first strand.
+- Type IIP enzymes that recognize shorter, 4 bp sequences often act as monomers composed of a single protein chain (e.g., MspI, HinP1I, BstNI, NciI.).
+These enzymes have only one catalytic site, and upon binding, cleave only one DNA strand.
+However, because they recognize symmetric sequences, they can bind in either orientation and ultimately cleave both DNA strands, first one and then the other.
+The switch in enzyme orientation is usually very fast, with little accumulation of nicked intermediate molecules cleaved in only the first strand.

-• Other Type IIP enzymes (Examples: SfiI, NgoMIV) act as complex homotetramers—dimers of homodimers—or higher order oligomers that bind to and cleave two or more recognition sequences at once.
+- Other Type IIP enzymes (e.g., SfiI, NgoMIV) act as complex homotetramers—dimers of homodimers—or higher order oligomers that bind to and cleave two or more recognition sequences simultaneously.

-• Type IIP enzymes cleave their recognition sequences at a variety of positions, depending on where the catalytic site is positioned in the protein relative to the sequence-recognition residues.
-Some generate 5’-overhangs (‘staggered ends’) of four bases (e.g., HindIII: A’AGCTT) or of two bases (NdeI: CA’TATG).
-Others generate 3’-overhangs of four (SacI: GAGCT’C) or two bases (PvuI: CGAT’CG).
+- Type IIP enzymes cleave their recognition sequences at a variety of positions.
+Cleavage depends upon the positioning of the protein catalytic site relative to the DNA sequence-recognition residues.
+Some generate 5′-overhangs (staggered ends) of four bases (e.g., HindIII: A’AGCTT) or of two bases (NdeI: CA’TATG).
+Others generate 3′-overhangs of four (e.g., SacI: GAGCT’C) or two bases (PvuI: CGAT’CG).
 And yet others produce ‘flush’ (or ‘blunt’) ends (e.g., EcoRV: GAT’ATC).
-Enzymes with ambiguous base pairs in their recognition sequences can generate ends with an odd number of bases, including one base (NciI: CC’SGG), three bases (TseI: G’CWGC ), five (PspGI: ‘CCNGG), or more.
+Enzymes with ambiguous base pairs in their recognition sequences can generate ends with an odd number of bases, including one base (e.g., NciI: CC’SGG), three bases (e.g., TseI: G’CWGC ), five (e.g., PspGI: ‘CCNGG), or more.

-• Most Type IIP enzymes recognize DNA sequences that are unique, in which only one specific base pair can be present at each position (e.g. BglII: AGATCT), but some recognize ‘degenerate’ (ambiguous) sequences in which alternative bases can be present.
-The commonest alternatives are Y (pyrimidine, C or T) and R (purine, A or G), e.g., ApoI: RAATTY.
-Others include M (modifiable base, A or C) and K (not modifiable, G or T), e.g., AccI: GTMKAC; W (weak hydrogen bonding, A or T) e.g., BstNI: CCWGG; and S (strong hydrogen bonding, C or G), e.g., NciI: CCSGG.
-The atomic structure of the enzyme’s binding site determines which base pair(s) can be recognized at each position.
-At unique binding sites, only the one base pair fits with respect to physical shape and hydrogen bonding.
-At ambiguous binding sites, either of the alternatives fit satisfactorily.
+- Most Type IIP enzymes recognize unique DNA sequences, whereby only one specific base pair can be present at each position (e.g., BglII: 5′-AGATCT-3′), but some recognize ‘degenerate’ (ambiguous) sequences in which alternative bases can be present.
+The most common alternatives are Y (pyrimidine, C or T) and R (purine, A or G) (e.g., ApoI-HF®: 5′-RAATTY-3′).
+Others include M (modifiable base, A or C) and K (not modifiable, G or T) (e.g., AccI: 5′-GTMKAC-3′); W (weak hydrogen bonding, A or T) (e.g., BstNI: 5′-CCWGG-3′); and S (strong hydrogen bonding, C or G) (e.g., NciI: 5′-CCSGG-3′).
+The atomic structure of the enzyme binding site determines which base pair(s) can be recognized at each position.
+At unique binding sites, only one base pair fits with respect to physical shape and hydrogen bonding.
+At ambiguous binding sites, either of the alternatives fits satisfactorily.

 Type IIS (‘Shifted cleavage’; two domains)

-• In Type IIP restriction enzymes, the amino acids that catalyze cleavage and those that recognize the DNA are integrated into a single protein domain that cannot be effectively sub-divided.
-In Type IIS enzymes, in contrast, they are partitioned into separate domains linked by a short polypeptide connector.
+- In Type IIP restriction enzymes described above, the amino acids that catalyze cleavage and those that recognize the DNA are integrated into a single protein domain that cannot be effectively subdivided.
+In Type IIS enzymes,cleavage and DNA recognition are partitioned into separate domains linked by a short polypeptide connector.
 As a result, Type IIS proteins are larger than Type IIP proteins, typically 400-600 amino acids in length.
-When Type IIS enzymes bind to DNA, the catalytic domain is positioned to one side of, and several bases away from, the sequence bound by the recognition domain, and so cleavage is ‘shifted’ to one side of the sequence.
+When Type IIS enzymes bind to DNA, the catalytic domain is positioned on one side of, and several bases away from, the sequence bound by the recognition domain, and so cleavage is shifted to one side of the sequence.

-• Type IIS enzymes generally bind to DNA as monomers and recognize asymmetric DNA sequences.
+- Type IIS enzymes generally bind to DNA as monomers and recognize asymmetric DNA sequences.
 They cleave outside of this sequence, within one to two turns of the DNA.
-By convention, the recognition sequence is written in the orientation in which cleavage occurs downstream, to the right of the sequence.
-Cleavage often produces staggered ends of two or four bases.
-The exact positions of cleavage are indicated by the number of bases away from the recognition sequence in each strand.
-For example, the Type IIS enzyme FokI recognizes the asymmetric sequence GGATG in duplex DNA and cleaves this (‘top’) strand 9 bases to the right, and the complementary (‘bottom’) strand four bases further down, producing 4-base 5’-overhanging ends.
-The specificity of FokI is written: GGATG 9/13 or GGATG(9/13).
+By convention, the recognition sequence is written in the orientation where cleavage occurs downstream, to the right of the sequence.
+Cleavage often produces staggered ends of 2 or 4 bases.
+The exact cleavage positions are indicated by the number of bases away from the recognition sequence in each strand.
+For example, the Type IIS enzyme FokI recognizes the asymmetric sequence 5′-GGATG-3′ in duplex DNA and cleaves this (top) strand 9 bases to the right, and the complementary (bottom) strand an additional four bases further down, producing 4-base 5′-overhanging ends (5′-GGATGNNNNNNNNNNNNN-3′).
+The specificity of FokI is written: GGATG 9/13 or GGATG (9/13).

-• Because the FokI CD is only active when dimerized, in order to use it for gene targeting, ZFN or TALEN reagents are constructed in pairs designed to recognize opposed genomic sequences a few base pairs apart.
-This positions the two CDs, one attached to each reagent, close enough together to dimerize, and thence to cleave the DNA between the two binding sites.
-The need to use two reagents, rather than only one, improves the accuracy of gene targeting and reduces the likelihood of undesirable, ‘off-target’ cleavage.
+- Because the FokI CD is only active when dimerized, in order to use it for gene targeting, ZFN or TALEN reagents are constructed in pairs designed to recognize opposed genomic sequences a few base pairs apart.
+This positions the two CDs, one attached to each reagent, close enough together to dimerize, and cleave the DNA between the two binding sites.
+The need to use two reagents, rather than only one, improves the accuracy of gene targeting and reduces the likelihood of undesirable, off-target cleavage.

 Type IIC (Combined ‘restriction-and-modification’ enzymes; three domains)

-• Restriction enzymes are encoded for the most part by bacteria and archaea.
-They are potentially toxic to the host cell, and for each restriction enzyme a protective ‘antidote’ is also made in the form of one or more DNA-methyltransferases (MTases).
-The enzymes recognize the same sequence as the restriction enzyme and chemically alter each of the sites in the cell’s own DNA, to prevent them from becoming cleaved.
-This DNA-‘modification’ involves transfer of a methyl group to one base in each strand of the recognition sequence.
-The methyl groups protrude into the major groove of the DNA and create obstructions that, through steric hindrance, prevent the restriction enzyme from binding to that site.
+- Restriction enzymes are encoded for the most part by bacteria and archaea.
+They are potentially toxic to the host cell, and for a majority of restriction enzymes a protective antidote is also made in the form of one or more DNA-methyltransferases (MTases).
+These enzymes recognize the same DNA sequence as the restriction enzyme and chemically alter each of the sites in the cell’s own DNA, to prevent them from becoming cleaved.
+This DNA modification involves the transfer of a methyl group to one base (A or C) within the recognition sequence in either the top and/or bottom strand of DNA.
+The methyl groups protrude into the major groove of the DNA creating obstructions that, through steric hindrance, prevent the restriction enzyme from binding to that site.

-• Invariably, the MTases that partner with Type IIP and Type IIS enzymes are separate proteins encoded by separate genes.
-Although both kinds of enzymes recognize the same DNA sequence, they act independently of one other and share no structural or amino acid sequence similarities.
+- Invariably, the MTases that partner with Type IIP and Type IIS enzymes are separate proteins encoded by separate genes.
+Although both REs and MTases recognize the same DNA sequence, they act independently of one another and share no structural or amino acid sequence similarities.

-• In contrast, in Type IIC enzymes, restriction and modification activities are combined into a single, composite, enzyme.
-Whereas Type IIS enzymes comprise two domains, recognition and cleavage.
-Type IIC enzymes comprise three domains: one for cleavage, one for methylation, and another for sequence-recognition that is shared by both enzyme activities.
-The additional domain makes Type IIC enzymes larger than Type IIS enzymes, typically 800-1200 amino acids in length.
+- In contrast, Type IIC enzymes are encoded as a single protein comprised of three domains: one for cleavage, one for methylation, and another for target recognition that is shared by both enzyme activities.
+The three-domain structure makes Type IIC enzymes larger than Type IIS enzymes, typically 800-1200 amino acids in length.
 Some bind as monomers, others as homodimers, and yet others assemble into complex oligomers with molecular masses exceeding 500 kDa.

-• Type IIC enzymes can catalyze two competing reactions at once.
-The co-factor S-adenosylmethionine (SAM) is universally required for the methyltransferase reaction.
+- Type IIC enzymes can catalyze two competing reactions at once.
+The cofactor S-adenosylmethionine (SAM) is universally required for the methyltransferase reaction.
 Some Type IIC enzymes also require SAM for cleavage, others are merely stimulated by SAM, and yet others require no SAM at all.
 If SAM is present, methylation can proceed alongside cleavage and prevent complete digestion.
 Due in part to their complexity and size, Type IIC enzymes are not used a great deal in molecular biology.
-They are very interesting in terms of biochemistry and enzymology, however, and so we discuss them in some detail here.
+They are very interesting in terms of biochemistry and enzymology; however, so we discuss them in some detail here.

-• Because their recognition and cleavage domains are separate, Type IIC enzyme also cleave outside of their recognition sequences.
-Their ‘reach’ tends to be slightly longer than Type IIS enzymes, between one turn of the DNA helix and two, and with most enzymes, cleavage results in 2-base 3’-overhangs (e.g., MmeI: TCCRAC 20/18; EciI: GGCGGA 11/9).
-Type IIC catalytic domains contain only one catalytic site, and so transient pairing between the CDs of neighboring enzyme molecules is assumed to take place prior to cleavage.
-Some Type IIC enzymes cleave DNA containing single recognition sequences poorly, and can be stimulated by the addition of oligonucleotides containing additional sites, suggesting that these enzymes must bind to recognition sequences before they can pair effectively.
+- Because their recognition and cleavage domains are separate, Type IIC enzymes also cleave outside their recognition sequences.
+Their ‘reach’ tends to be slightly longer than Type IIS enzymes, between one turn of the DNA helix and two, and with most enzymes, cleavage results in 2-base 3′-overhangs (e.g., MmeI: TCCRAC 20/18; EciI: GGCGGA 11/9).
+Type IIC catalytic domains contain only one catalytic site, so transient pairing between the CDs of two or more DNA-bound enzyme molecules is required for cleavage.
+Sequential formation of a cleavage competent complex, showing coordination of multiple DNA-bound CDs has been illustrated by cryoelectron microscopy for the restriction enzyme DrdV (CATGGAC 11/9) 1.
+Type IIC enzymes that poorly cleave DNA containing single recognition sequences can be stimulated by the addition of double-stranded oligonucleotides containing the specific recognition site.

-• Type IIC enzymes with single TRDs cleave on only one side of their recognition sequence—by convention to the right of ‘top’ strand depicted as the recognition sequence (e.g., BpuEI: CTTGAG 16/14).
-Remarkably, those with two TRDs cleave on both sides, and in doing so excise a small fragment that contains the recognition sequence within it (e.g., BsaXI: 9/12 ACNNNNNCTCC 10/7).
+- A subset of Type IIC enzymes contains two TRDs that allow cleavage on both sides of the recognition sequence, excising a small fragment that contains the recognition sequence within it (e.g., BsaXI: 9/12 ACNNNNNCTCC 10/7).
 Because these enzymes cleave on both sides, they are also sometimes referred to as ‘Type IIB’ enzymes.
 Some are single chain proteins that likely act as homo-tetramers.
 Others comprise two protein chains, one (‘RM’) for catalysis and containing the cleavage and methyltransferase domains, the other for sequence recognition (specificity: ‘S’) containing the two TRDs.
 The latter form hetero-trimers of two RM subunits and one S subunit, which assemble into oligomers of up to four trimers in order to cleave DNA.

 Type IIT (two different catalytic sites; heterodimers)